Git for Collaboration

 5. Keep commits small – easier to merge small changes

-Alice and Bob’s strategy: Alice works on temperature functions (Section A), Bob works on wind chill functions (Section B).
-Different functions, different lines, no conflicts!
+Catherine and Heathcliff’s strategy: Catherine works on temperature functions (Section A), Heathcliff works on wind chill functions (Section B).

 Practice Checkpoint: Create & Resolve a Conflict